shubhank-saxena/Pothole-Detection/README.md

 This whole Project was primarly build for the **__TATA innoverse competition 2018 (November) Pothole Detection Competition__**

+**Abstract**
+This Project is based upon collection of images from phone application's and usinng Deep Learning Technique( Mask RCNN ), we have trained a custom machine learning model for detection of potholes inside images and plot them on google maps,which includes the size of the pothole inside image.

 Pothole detection Accuracy **__81%__** in different environments

 ![Pothole Detected](https://media.giphy.com/media/Xc9DFuCIIiouihgfzZ/giphy.gif)  ![Original Images Link](https://media.giphy.com/media/jpKRIVzNVJv3VEegTZ/giphy.gif)